khushiBiyani/OS_Assignment2/README.md

 `MAXTHREADS` is an **optional argument** which defaults to $1$ and indicates the number of threads **spawned** by `p2`.

-Currently, `p2` reads the $2$ matrices from the shared memory segment.
+> `p2` reads the $2$ matrices from the shared memory segment and computes their product with multithreading.
+After that, it writes the product matrix into `out.txt`.

 # Python Scripts